 Sauté the rice for a minute or two until there is a slightly nutty aroma.
 The rice should not look brown or toasted though.Continue to 3 of 7 below.

 Add Wine and Cook Until It's Absorbed

-Add about 1/2 cup of dry white wine to the rice, and stir until it is fully absorbed.
+Add a 1/2 cup of dry white wine to the rice, and stir until it is fully absorbed.
 Take your time; it needs to be fully absorbed.
 The wine livens up the flavors of the risotto.
 Any decent dry white table wine will do.
 If you have some dry white vermouth handy, that would be a good choice.Continue to 4 of 7 below.

 04 of 07

-It's important to stir constantly, especially as the liquid gets absorbed.
+It is important to stir constantly, especially as the liquid gets absorbed.
 This prevents scorching.
 Add the second ladle of stock as soon as the rice is almost dry.Continue to 5 of 7 below.

 05 of 07